-Professor Lovejoy is director of the Digital Slavery Research Lab.
-He received his Ph.D. from the University of California, Los Angeles, where he held multiple awards including a Fulbright-Hays Fellowship.
-His first book, Prieto: Yorùbá Kingship in Colonial Cuba during the Age of Revolutions, is a biography of an enslaved African who rose through the ranks of Spain’s colonial military and eventually led a socio-religious institution at the root of an African-Cuban religion, commonly known as Santería.
-It won the Chief Isaac Oluwole Delano Foundation best book prize for Yoruba Studies; and was a finalist for the Albert J. Raboteau best book prize (Journal of Africana Religions).
-He is co-editor of the edited volumes Liberated Africans and the Abolition of the Slave Trade, 1807-1896 (2020) and Regenerated Identities: Documenting African Lives (2022).
-He has also published in the Journal of the Royal Statistical Society, Journal of African History, History in Africa, Slavery & Abolition, among others.
-Professor Lovejoy is working on multiple projects related to the history of slavery, abolition, and African migrations, which intersect spatial statistical models, digital archives, and teaching resources.
-Multiple awards have supported his research, including from the Mellon Foundation, National Endowment for the Humanities, Social Sciences and Humanities Research Council of Canada, The Hutchins Center for African & African American Research at Harvard University, among other opportunities through CU Boulder.
-He is affiliated with CU Boulder’s Center for African and African American Studies (CAAAS); Center for Research Data and Digital Scholarship (CRDDS); and Laboratory for Interdisciplinary Statistical Analysis (LISA).
-He currently sits on the advisory board for the Black American West Museum & Heritage Centre (BAWMHC) in Five Points, Denver; and on the board of directors for Walk With Web Inc. (WWW), which is a gateway service to support and sustain several digital humanities publications.
+Professor Lovejoy received his Ph.D. from the University of California, Los Angeles.
+His first book, Prieto: Yorùbá Kingship in Colonial Cuba during the Age of Revolutions, is a biography of an enslaved African at the root of an African-Cuban religion, commonly known as Santería.
+It won the Chief Isaac Oluwole Delano best book prize for Yoruba Studies.
+He is co-editor of the volume Liberated Africans and the Abolition of the Slave Trade, 1807-1896 (2020) and Regenerated Identities: Documenting African Lives (2022).
+Professor Lovejoy is director of the Digital Slavery Research Laboratory, which has received support from the Andrew W. Mellon New Directions Fellowship, National Endowment for the Humanities, among others.
+He also sits on the board of directors for the Black American West Museum & Heritage Centre in Five Points, Denver.